rnakato/RumBall/docs/content/Tutorial.rst

 Differential analysis
 ++++++++++++++++++++++++++++++++++++++++++++

-The diffential analysis step is the same with the STAR example above:
+The differential analysis step is the same with the STAR example above:

 .. code-block:: bash